schnoog/shconn/README.md

 # SHConn - A BASH Server Connection Manager

 ## Description
 This Bash script facilitates connecting to multiple servers by providing a user-friendly menu interface.
 It reads server configurations from a YAML file and organizes them into tables for easy selection.
 Users can connect to their desired server via SSH or LFTP, with options for automatic selection based on server availability as defined in the YAML file.
+Additionally it's possible to mount a remote directory (or /) into the local media folder.

 ## Features
 - Configurable number of columns for output tables.